Arghyasree/multispecies-mic-transfer/docs/execution_map.md

 This document shows how the main stages of the study correspond to the scripts and files in this repository.

-The numbered scripts preserve the study's development and audit trail.
+The numbered scripts preserve the study's development record.
 The script numbers are not continuous because some historical or internal steps are not included in the public repository.

 The named training and adaptation scripts are the main entry points for rerunning the final evaluation.